jpb80/cicd-fargate/README.md

-# ChowNow: Docker image build pipeline
+# Docker image build pipeline

 A docker container build pipeline that builds the image with AWS CodeBuild and deploys the image to AWS ECR.